 There were also a lot of volunteers working on the trains and just walking around telling people about them.
 It was great to have this as I didn’t know a lot about many of the different trains, so having an expert there made it even more real, and it was cool to see the trains they were restoring.

 My favorite trains were the old mail car and the Hollywood trolley with its old vintage sign on the front.

 They also have an old graveyard of the signs that have been used to signal the trains over the years, many of which you can interact with by pushing a button.

 I cannot recommend the Orange Empire Railway Museum more.
-It is completely free, has tons of history you can interact with and climb around on, and even has people there that know what they are talking about.
-It is a great museum for the whole family, so make sure you add it to your list.
-You can see pictures, get directions and leave a comment below.
+It is entirely free, has tons of history you can interact with and climb around on, and even has people there that know what they are talking about.
+It is an excellent museum for the whole family, so make sure you add it to your list.